kaoh/globalplatform/gpshell/README.md

 #### OpenSSL
 http://www.slproweb.com/products/Win32OpenSSL.html
-* Win32 OpenSSL v1.0.1c or higher , not a "light" version
+* Win32 OpenSSL v1.0.1c or higher, not a "light" version
 * Visual C++ 2008 Redistributables might be necessary
 * Let it install the DLLs to the Windows system directory